What Employee Benefits Are Required by Law in the UK?

 While not legally required, salary sacrifice schemes offer cost-neutral ways to enhance employee packages.
 Electric car salary sacrifice schemes prove particularly popular, allowing employees to save 20-50% on vehicle costs while employers support environmental objectives without additional expense.

 Pension salary sacrifice, cycle-to-work schemes, and childcare vouchers provide similar tax-efficient benefits that improve employee retention and motivation without increasing employer costs.
-Understanding salary sacrifice vs traditional deductions helps optimise benefit delivery.
+Understanding salary sacrifice vs traditional deductions helps optimise benefit delivery, with electric car salary sacrifice schemes proving particularly popular for environmental and cost benefits.

 Enhanced Leave and Flexible Working